embedly/embedly-docs/extract/api/endpoints/1/extract.rst

 Extract API
 ===========

-The Extract endpoint is designed to provide users with as much content as possible, this includes the article text, keywords, related links, and much more.
+The Extract endpoint is designed to provide users with important information from each link.
+This endpoint includes the article text, keywords, related links, and even video embeds.

 Example call (1 URL)::